ycpcs/cs320-spring2025/labs/Eclipse-Java-Installation.md

 Installing Eclipse
 =================

 After first installing Java, now you can install Eclipse.
-We will be using **Eclipse 2024-12 IDE for Enterprise Java and Web Developers** for the CS320 labs and for your team project (this is also the version to be installed in KEC 119 and KEC 123.
+We will be using **Eclipse 2024-12 IDE for Enterprise Java and Web Developers** for the CS320 labs and for your team project (this is also the version to be installed in KEC 119 and KEC 123).

 If you already have **Eclipse 2024-12** installed, then you don't need to proceed further.
 You should attempt to download, import, and install [Lab 2: Web Applications I](./lab02.html) to verify that your installation works.
 You might have to tweak the Java version that Eclipse is using.
 A link to notes for tweaking your Eclipse/Java installation is included in the Lab02 write-up.

-If you need to install **Eclipse 2024-12**, you can download the appropriate version you'll need for your operating system from [Download Eclipse IDE for Enterprise Java and Web Developers: 2024-12](https://www.eclipse.org/downloads/packages/release/2024-12/r/eclipse-ide-enterprise-java-and-web-developers).
+If you need to install **Eclipse 2024-12**, you can download the correct version you'll need for your operating system from [Download Eclipse IDE for Enterprise Java and Web Developers: 2024-12](https://www.eclipse.org/downloads/packages/release/2024-12/r/eclipse-ide-enterprise-java-and-web-developers).
 Select the download approproate for your operating system.

 Installation is simply a matter of unzipping the download into a known location.
 Create an **Eclipse-2024-12** folder on your home drive (**C:/ for Windows**):